-Since it burns a decent amount of calories as a form of resistance exercise, a stepper machine can reduce your belly fat which will improve your stomach’s appearance if — and it’s a big if — you combine it with a lower calorie diet like we looked at earlier.
+This will improve your stomach’s appearance if you combine it with a lower calorie diet like we looked at earlier.

 Which is better, the stepper or the treadmill?

-Both machines offer very good moderate or vigorous physical activity levels depending on how they’re used.
+Both the stair climber and treadmill machines offer very good health benefits depending on how they’re used.